 March 6, 2025

-Building Smart Teams to Eliminate SIFs
+What You Need to Build Smart Teams to Eliminate SIFs

+This article talks about the third and final element.
+Solving problems, using the data and knowledge available within your organization.
 Great teams are the backbone of every safe and successful organization.
 Research over the past decade shows that teams with high levels of collective intelligence work smarter and more effectively as they solve complex problems, including eliminating serious workplace hazards.1

 What Is Collective Intelligence (CI)?